 Manufacturers aren’t required to disclose the source of yeast extract on their labels, so your best bet is only to buy yeast extract labeled gluten-free or confirmed as gluten-free by the manufacturer.

-Is it cheaper to make your gluten-free bread than buy it at the store?
+Is it cheaper to make gluten-free bread than buy it at the store?

-It’s less expensive to make homemade gluten-free bread because you can use more expensive ingredients for a greater quantity with no downside of cost per ounce or unit price.
+Making homemade gluten-free bread is less expensive because you can use more expensive ingredients for a greater quantity with no downside of cost per ounce or unit price.

-The result would be loaves that are larger in size (so there will be fewer units for sale).
+The result would be larger loaves (so there will be fewer units for sale).

 That means higher production costs and lower material costs, which balance out the equation compared to buying commercial gluten-free bread at retail prices.